id/emqx-docs/en_US/data-integration/data-bridges.md

 # Data Integration

-As an MQTT messaging platform, EMQX connects IoT devices through the MQTT protocol and transmits messages in real-time.
+EMQX is an MQTT messaging platform that connects IoT devices through the MQTT protocol and transmits messages in real-time.
 Building on this, data integration in EMQX introduces connections to external data systems, thereby enabling seamless integration of devices with other business systems.

 Data integration uses Sink and Source components to connect with external data systems.
 Sinks are used to send messages to external data systems, such as MySQL, Kafka, or HTTP services, while Sources are used for receiving messages from external data systems, including MQTT, Kafka, or GCP PubSub.